| |

 Atop Telegraph Peak, we found a little shade under a wind-battered mountain mahogany bush, ate, and enjoyed the views.
 I refreshed my feet.
 Thinking we had the entire Cucamonga Wilderness to ourselves, I was a little surprised when a couple more hikers arrived at the summit.
 This woman and man are members of the local Sierra Club chapter and were doing the "Three Tee's" from Icehouse Canyon.
 Enjoyed visiting with them.
 His thermometer read 80 degrees.

 After an hour on Telegraph, it was time to go.
 Our new acquaintances left a few minutes before we did.
 We left at 2:55 and arrived at the saddle at 3:22 (27 minutes down, whereas it took 53 minutes up).
-We past the other two hikers at the saddle and proceed up the trail (which we bypassed earlier) ascending the southern slope of Thunder Mt.
+We passed the other two hikers at the saddle and proceed up the trail (which we bypassed earlier) ascending the southern slope of Thunder Mt.
 At 3:42 we reached the western edge of the round summit, greeted by a nice new sign: "Three Tee's Trails: Telegraph 1.4, Timber 3.4, Icehouse Saddle 3.9."
 Also a nice sign for the Cucamongo Wilderness.
 Oops, we were supposed to have a wilderness permit!
 We followed the road down the way we came up, resisting the temptation to take a short cut down the ski slope.
 When we got to bend in the road at Gold Ridge, we resisted the temptation of taking a shortcut down the ridge.
 It looked inviting but we did not want to take a chance of missing the last ski lift, which we thought was 4:30 (later we learned it was about 5:00).

 Got back to Baldy Notch at 4:17.
-We were both tired and ready to call it a hike, so we paid the $5 for the one-mile ride down, saving us about 3 miles more of hiking.
+We were both tired and ready to call it a hike, so we paid the $5 each for the one-mile ride down, saving us about 3 miles more of hiking.
 We left the ski lift parking lot at 5:00, walking back to the truck a half mile down the road at the Manker Flat trailhead.
 At 5:07 we arrived at the truck after a thoroughly enjoyable day of hiking.

 Other Trail Notes: